birbi3/Cowrie-Automation/README.md

-# Cowrie-Report-Gen
+# Cowrie-Automation

-requires requests module.
+### Some scrpts I wrote to handle repeatable tasks with data collection from my honeypot.

-Generates a csv with IP and country of origin from cowrie json logs.
+#### Report

-Uses ip-api to look up geo location of IP
+- Generates a csv with IP and country of origin from cowrie json logs.

-### Syntax
+#### Dumptruck

-./report.py >insert_json_file<
+- Moves all malware samples to appropriate directory for the [malware repo](https://github.com/birbi3/malware)